Pupix/lcu-connector/README.md

 **Parameters**

-1. **[executablePath = "C:\Riot Games\League of Legends\LeagueClient.exe"] {string}** A path to where the LeagueClient executable resides.
+1. **[executablePath] {string}** A path to where the LeagueClient executable resides.
 If not passed it will be automatically figured out from the OS process list.

 ### start()